vertigis/vertigis-web-samples/README.md

 ## Documentation

-You can learn more on the [Geocortex Developer Center](https://developers.geocortex.com/docs/web/overview/).
+You can learn more on the [VertiGIS Studio Developer Center](https://developers.geocortex.com/docs/web/overview/).